Category Archives: Things to Do

 Experience The MICHELIN Treatment

 When MICHELIN Guide Inspectors made their maiden voyage to Niagara in 2024, the anonymous food critics were wowed by the food scene they discovered, resulting in a highly coveted MICHELIN Star for Restaurant Pearl Morissette and MICHELIN Recommendations for St. Catharines’ Fat Rabbit and Niagara-on-the-Lake’s Trius Winery Restaurant.
-More recently, Pearl Morissette was recognized as the number one restaurant in the country on the Canada’s 100 Best Restaurants listing.
+After Inspectors returned to Niagara in 2025, Fat Rabbit and Trius Winery Restaurant made the Guide’s list of recommended restaurants for a second year, and Restaurant Pearl Morissette earned its second MICHELIN Star!
+Pearl Morissette was recognized in 2025 as the number one restaurant in the country on the Canada’s 100 Best Restaurants listing.
 Fat Rabbit also earned a place on this list.
 Experience these farm-to-table phenoms for yourself by reserving a table in advance of your trip.

 Taste The Influence of a Celebrity Chef